 If the vacuum is failing to move correctly, fixing the problem is often just a matter of adjusting the thrust jet.
 For example, if the vacuum fails to climb out of the deep end into the shallow end of the pool, the thrust jet can be adjusted to give it more lift; or if it tries to climb the sides of the pool, the jet can be adjusted the other way to keep it on the bottom.

 Remove the unit from the water: Shut off the pool pump system and lift the Polaris vacuum unit out of the water, lifting it by its hose.
 Set the cleaner down and examine the back section of the Polaris—the section with the hose sweep or "tail."

-Move the thrust jet nozzle to point at the seven o'clock position.
-This is the recommended setting for the cleaner and causes the Polaris to move to the left slowly in the pool and stay firmly seated on the ground.
+Examine and adjust the thrust jet: Find the thrust jet nozzle at the back of the vacuum unit.
+Move the nozzle to point at the seven o'clock position.
+This is the recommended setting for the cleaner and causes the Polaris to move to the left slowly along the bottom of the pool, and it generally helps the unit stay firmly planted on the bottom.
 Adjusting the jet further customizes the way the Polaris moves in the water:

 - Pointing the jet higher causes the Polaris to climb easier.

 - Pointing the jet lower increases how firmly the Polaris hugs the bottom.